{{ summaryHeading }}

 Should I tip before or after tax?

-Use Subtotal before tax when the tip should apply only to food, drink, or service before sales tax.
-Use Subtotal plus tax only when the receipt suggestion or group agreement uses the taxed amount.
+Use Subtotal before tax when the tip should apply only to the meal or service price.
+Use an after-tax basis when the receipt's suggested tip or the group's agreement includes tax.

-No. Payment Shares uses an equal split for the whole receipt.
-Use an itemized bill splitter when people ordered different amounts.
+No. Payment Shares divides the whole receipt equally.
+Use an itemized bill splitter when people ordered different amounts or agreed to pay for their own items.

 Glossary: